 Third party confirms QuadCruise delivers extraordinary performance.

 Private research organisations and Universities in the USA are beginning to publish information relating to QuadCruise' performance.
-Email us for more information- click here!
+In order to protect individuals and companies from a flood of direct enquires, please ask us for further information- click here!

 Here are one such customer's recent comments:

 Email on 18 May 2007

 Tony, I sent this email to a guy that showed some interest in the unit when I gave my New Equipment Technology speech back in Atlanta this spring.
 Since then, we have put out several test plots and can't find a single fault with the unit.
 It has worked perfectly every single time and now that the bike is broke in, it is working even better.
 I do want to pursue a more accurate digital speedometer for the unit, but other than that, I am very happy.
 I would also be interested in pursing a computer that would adjust the speed in 0.01 or 0.05 mph increments and would be really cool if it was a user adjustable feature.
 Anyways, I promised you some data on pass to pass consistency and I forgot to forward this to you when I did it.
 Sorry it took so long.
 Let me know if that speedo unit will work for us.
 Thanks, Chad